Layer-Edge/cosmos-evm/evmd/README.md

 For the sake of this example, we'll be using Metamask:

 1. Use the following seed phrase when adding a new wallet:
-`gesture inject test cycle original hollow east ridge hen combine junk child baconzero hope comfort vacuum milk pitch cage oppose unhappy lunar seat`
+`gesture inject edge cycle original hollow east ridge hen combine junk child baconzero hope comfort vacuum milk pitch cage oppose unhappy lunar seat`
 2. On the top left of the Metamask extension, click the Network button.